canonical/microk8s/build-scripts/components/README.md

             build.sh                <-- runs as `build.sh $output $version`
-                                        first argument is the output directory where binaries should be placed, second is the component version patches/
+                                        first argument is the output directory where binaries should be placed, second is the component version pre-patch.sh            <-- runs as `pre-patch.sh`. takes any action needed before applying the component patches
+            patches/
                 ...                 <-- list of patches to apply after checkout (for stable versions) pre-patches/